 - 28:15 So they took the money and, like good soldiers, did as they were told.
 This story started circulating among the Jews.
 And they’re still telling the story today.

 - 28:16 The 11 disciples went to Galilee.
 They went to the mountain where Jesus said he would meet them.

 - 28:17 They saw him and most of them begin to worship him.
-But some held back.
+But some hesitated because they had doubts.

 - 28:18 Jesus told the disciples, “I have been given complete authority over heaven and earth.

 - 28:19 And here’s what I want you to do.
 Go and make believers out of people everywhere.
 Go to all the nations.
 Baptize the people, and do it on behalf4 of the Father, Son, and the Holy Spirit.

 - 28:20 Teach the people to do everything I told you to do.
 And remember this.
 I am with you every day and all the way to the last day of this age.”5

 More literally, the guards “became like dead men.”
 They were to guard the dead, then suddenly they looked dead.

 The Greek word is a happy greeting such as “rejoice” or “good health to you” or “what a great day to be alive.”